Gaming Operations Director Jacob Matthew's Email

-The Qunari Empire is the center of culture and entertainment for all of Thedas.
+The Qunari Empire is the center-text of culture and entertainment for all of Thedas.
 Antaam, once the Qunari military, is now the largest entertainment corporation in the world, fighting the culture war by displaying the delights of Qunari culture to every corner of Thedas.
 The pleasure cities along the coast of the Nocen Sea, built atop the ruins of the Tevinter Imperium, promise the delights of every imaginable vice.
 The Empire's laboratories flood the world with drugs of infinite variety.
 Qunari-manufactured weaponry graces the corner of every street in Thedas.

 Dwarves, once on the brink of extinction, flourish in the upper classes of society as the driving force behind the most powerful corporations.
 Once confined to their caves and thaigs, they now walk freely through the great cities they built for the humans, sheltered from the sky beneath the massive slabs of concrete.
 It is said a dwarf can travel completely around the world without ever being exposed to the sky.
 The truly rich among them live in penthouse apartments celinged with meter-thick slabs of glass, announcing their luxury to others of their kind while maintaining their connection to the Stone.

 Always resistant to change and clinging to the past, the elves have slowly but gradually declined.
 The alienage ghettos, once walled neighborhoods, are now skyscraping tenement buildings in the roughest areas of the city.
 Each alienage houses tens of thousands of elves in the space of a city block.
-They tend to be hollow squares with a common area in the center housing some important monument.
+They tend to be hollow squares with a common area in the center-text housing some important monument.
 In the past, this used to be a tree, but with nowhere for the roots to grow and the scarcity of wood growing, these are becoming rare indeed.
 Rumors of "ghost elves" abound, tattooed homeless freaks who travel the rooftops, running everything from guns and drugs to information for anyone with the money to pay.

 Everywhere else, the masses of humanity fill what little space remains, as varied in shapes and sizes as the long-gone creatures featured in the ancient myths.
 Every color and race blended together into a single strain, then augmented on top of that by any number of technological upgrades.